cosmetic bonding thumb

 Take over-the-counter pain relievers as needed, and eat soft foods that aren’t too hot or cold to alleviate this.

-Any diseases or decay must be removed and treated prior to the procedure, or they will continue to develop under the resin, requiring a root canal or extraction in the future.
+Any diseases or decay must be removed and treated before the procedure, or they will continue to develop under the resin, requiring a root canal or extraction in the future.

 The stain can be avoided by making sure you brush well after eating or drinking anything other than water.